Modifying Florida Alimony Agreements

 Retroactive Alimony

-Much like child support, alimony may also be applied retroactively –this means that the law can require the obligor to pay “back” alimony from a specified date, which could have occurred prior to the final alimony award order.
+Much like child support, alimony may also be applied retroactively, this means the law can require the obligor to pay “back” alimony from a specific date, even if that date is before the final alimony order.
+A timeshare attorney in South Florida often sees similar retroactive financial issues in family-related disputes.

 Back to top